OlivierSohn/hamazed/BACKLOG.md

 - for terminal, allow the points to go a little further up so that gravity makes them come back when shooting upwards

-## Geometry

-- take into account the fact that character width and height are not equal, so geometric figures are stretched in height.
-We could compensate for that by using a stretching factor in poly function and circle function

 ## Configurability